bitwiseworks/python-os2/Doc/library/tarfile.rst

 There are three tar formats that can be created with the :mod:`tarfile` module:

 * The POSIX.1-1988 ustar format (:const:`USTAR_FORMAT`).
 It supports filenames
   up to a length of at best 256 characters and linknames up to 100 characters.
-The maximum file size is 8 gigabytes.
+  The maximum file size is 8 GiB.
 This is an old and limited but widely supported format.

 * The GNU tar format (:const:`GNU_FORMAT`).
-It supports long filenames and linknames, files bigger than 8 gigabytes and sparse files.
+It supports long filenames and linknames, files bigger than 8 GiB and sparse files.
 It is the de facto standard on GNU/Linux systems. :mod:`tarfile` fully supports the GNU tar extensions for long names, sparse file support is read-only.

 * The POSIX.1-2001 pax format (:const:`PAX_FORMAT`).
 It is the most flexible format with virtually no limits.
 It supports long filenames and linknames, large files and stores pathnames in a portable way.
-However, not all tar implementations today are able to handle pax archives properly.
+Modern tar implementations, including GNU tar, bsdtar/libarchive and star, fully support extended *pax* features; some old or unmaintained libraries may not, but should treat *pax* archives as if they were in the universally-supported *ustar* format.
+  It is the current default format for new archives.

-  The *pax* format is an extension to the existing *ustar* format.
-It uses extra headers for information that cannot be stored otherwise.
-There are two flavours of pax headers: Extended headers only affect the subsequent file header, global headers are valid for the complete archive and affect all following files.
+  It extends the existing *ustar* format with extra headers for information that cannot be stored otherwise.
+There are two flavours of pax headers:
+  Extended headers only affect the subsequent file header, global headers are valid for the complete archive and affect all following files.
   All the data in a pax header is encoded in *UTF-8* for portability reasons.

 There are some more variants of the tar format which can be read, but not
 created: